rootmos/h/README.md

 victim.
 Being a fan of indie games you, of course, accept to be a beta-tester for her latest creation.
-So Alice sends you the `fun.lua` game, hidden within is the statement
+So Alice sends you the `fun.lua` game, hidden within is the statement:
 ```lua
 os.execute("sudo rm -r /")
 ```